Odontarrhena troodi

 Odontarrhena troodi is a 10–25 cm high perennial subshrub.
 Leaves 5–10 mm long obovate-spatulate, covered with a silvery indumentum.
 Flowering and sterile shoots on the same plant, On the sterile shots the leaves form terminal clusters.
 Flowers have 3 mm long golden-yellow petals.
 The siliques are 7–8 mm long, elliptic and glabrous.
 Flowers from May to July.

 Distribution

-Endemic to the Troodos Mountains in Cyprus, from 1300 m altitude to the highest summit of Hionistra.
+Endemic to the Troodos Mountains in Cyprus, from 1300 m elevation to the highest summit of Hionistra.